karthik-d/funded-project-tracker/README.md

 It handles the following key aspects:
 - Resource management and repurposing for internally funded projects
 - Project status, updates and outcomes repository for all projects
-- Filterable and customized summarize stats of faculty and student projects
+- Filterable and customized summary stats of faculty and student projects
 - Resource inventory and project deliverable/outcome report generation for all projects

 # References